-United States Geological Survey, 2015.
+&lt;sup>10 United States Geological Survey, 2015.
 UCERF3: A New Earthquake Forecast for California's Complex Fault System, USGS Fact Sheet 2015-3009, March 2015.
+Note that the relatively recent Ridgecrest earthquake, located over 150 miles northeast from the Project Site, had a magnitude of 7.1.